artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 It provides relatively few APIs, it is expected that you would use a node module for anything particularly high level. the principal being that a standard library (like Foundation in iOS) is always going to be out of date, and incompatible with what web-browsers ship.

 A node module is a set of JavaScript files with a particular structure.
 Generally, there is a `package.json` to describe the library, and an `index.js` with the code for the library.
 Libraries can be as small as a single-function to typical a "XYZKit" you would expect from CocoaPods.
 As JavaScript tends to be bundled and minified based on code used, developers mainly worry about the overall file-size of their library.
 You would use a package manager like NPM or Yarn to manage these dependencies.
-Node modules have the unique, and very dangerous idea of allowing multiple versions of the same library to exist inside your application.
-This "fixes" the problem of dependency hell, at the cost of many potential runtime issues.
+Node modules have the unique, and dangerous idea of allowing multiple versions of the same library to exist inside your application.
+This "fixes" the problem of dependency hell, at the cost of potential runtime issues.
+Here's a full [explanation of the pattern][npm-deps].

 When writing JavaScript with React Native, you are using node modules, but _strictly speaking_ you are not writing a node app.
 The code that you write is executed inside JavaScriptCore and so doesn't have access to the UNIX-like API from node.